zeltagq/zelta-homepage/index.md

 ### Security & Encryption (High Level Overview)
 * Zelta does not collect any personal information.
-* As zelta works in the terminal, it does not log your ip address nor does it store cookies and trackers.
+* Zelta does not log your ip address nor does it store cookies and trackers.
 * Your messages are only stored until you see them.
 Once you view them, all records of their existence are completely erased.
 So do remember to screenshot important messages.
 * User passwords and group passphrases are converted to salted hashes before they are stored in the database (Bcrypt JS)
 * Messages are encrypted using AES (Crypto JS) with rotating master keys maintained by the application server.
 The application server maintains a total of 8 rotating master keys.
 These keys change after each use.